onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

 .. req::
    :id: R-120182
-   :target: XNF PROVIDER
+   :target: VNF or PNF PROVIDER
    :keyword: MUST
    :introduced: casablanca
    :validation_mode: static
    :impacts: dcae

-   The xNF provider **MUST** indicate specific conditions that may arise, and recommend actions that may be taken at specific thresholds, or if specific conditions repeat within a specified time interval, using the semantics and syntax described by the :doc:`VES Event Registration specification <../../../../vnfsdk/model.git/docs/files/VESEventRegistration_3_0>`.
+   The VNF or PNF provider **MUST** indicate specific conditions that may arise, and recommend actions that may be taken at specific thresholds, or if specific conditions repeat within a specified time interval, using the semantics and syntax described by the :doc:`VES Event Registration specification <../../../../vnfsdk/model.git/docs/files/VESEventRegistration_3_0>`.

-**NOTE:** The Service Provider may override xNF provider Event Registrations using the ONAP SDC Design Studio to finalizes Service Provider engineering rules for the processing of the xNF events.
+**NOTE:** The Service Provider may override VNF or PNF provider Event Registrations using the ONAP SDC Design Studio to finalizes Service Provider engineering rules for the processing of the VNF or PNF events.
 These changes may modify any of the following:

 * Threshold levels